mohankashyap/OpensearchRAG/README.md

 1. Download ICD-10-CM link(https://www.cdc.gov/nchs/icd/icd-10-cm/files.html) from or from your source containing a list of ICD-10-CM code and descriptions and load into a pandas dataframe
 2. Download LOINC codes from (https://loinc.org/downloads/) or from your source containing a list of LOINC code and descriptions and load it into a pandas dataframe.

-## The code for writing the ICD-10-CM & LOINC codes into OpenSearch using Bulk Indexing:
+## The code for writing the ICD-10-CM & LOINC codes into OpenSearch using Bulk Indexing is in opensearch_ICD_LOINC_Index_Upload.py:

 ### ICD-10-CM & LOINC OpenSearch Bulk Indexing